This Cranberry Chutney has a lovely combination of flavors sure liven up your holiday spread.

-Warm spices are combined with golden raisins, apple and onion to make this delicious Cranberry Chutney.
+Warm spices are paired with golden raisins, apple and onion to make this delicious Cranberry Chutney.
 It’s a holiday must have condiment that is naturally vegan and gluten free, but pairs well with many foods from cheese to turkey.

 This Cranberry Chutney is naturally vegan and gluten free, so it pairs well with most diets, but I have to say that the omnivore in me loves this condiment with turkey.
 I’m also super anxious to try it in a grilled cheese sandwich with brie because I think it would be a stellar pairing.

 It holds its own with real Indian food too.
 I took an early test batch of this recipe to a family dinner with Indian takeout and it went quite well with the dishes we ordered.
 It paired well with everything from biryani to samosas to lamb.

 It’s a versatile cranberry sauce but what you’ll love is that it’s easy to make.
 It takes about an hour, but it’s the kind of recipe you let simmer, so you don’t have to sit on it like a mother hen.
 Once it’s cooked down you have a ruby sauce that is full of chunky fruit covered in thick jam.

 This naturally vegan and gluten free recipe will be a holiday dinner favorite!

 - 1 tbsp vegetable oil

 - 1 cup white onion, diced

 - 1 1/2 cups tart apple, peeled and diced